9 Ways To Vet The Best Real Estate CPA

 As a high-income earner, taxes will be your LARGEST expense throughout your career.

-It’s for this reason that many look to real estate investing to help lower their overall tax burden.
+It’s for this reason that many look to real estate investing (specifically rental losses) to help lower their overall tax burden.

-Finding and vetting a real estate CPA is one of the biggest and most important decisions you’ll make.
+Finding and performing due diligence on a real estate CPA is one of the biggest and most important decisions you’ll make.

 Make sure you do your homework, obtain references and obtain background checks to help you find the right one that best suits your real estate investing goals.Join the Passive Investors Circle